zmaher/bild-git-demo/README.md

 # bild-git-demo
-Demo of Git and Github for the BiLD Lab
+Demo of Git and Github for the BiLD Lab.

 We can add a new sentence to see how things change.